jambooks/server/README.md

 Contains all the route handlers for different parts of the application.
 Routes combine middlewares and controller code to handle requests.
 Some error handling is the responsiblity of each route.

-## services

-Encapsulate specific functionality and can be used by multiple parts of the application, including controllers.
-Services are often used to abstract away complex or repetitive logic and make it easier to manage and test.

-Services should not be tigtly coupled with anything but models.
-Services can use models to modify data.

-The main difference between a model and a service is that the model is concerned with how the data is stored and retrieved, while the service is concerned with what the data represents and how it should be used within the context of the application.
-By separating these concerns, you can keep your code clean, organized, and easy to maintain.